yann-boyer/OKUR/README.md

-First, you will need SDL2 :
+First, you will need SDL2 and SDL2_Mixer :